AlphaX-Projects/lightwalletd/docs/docker-compose-setup.md

 Replace `TODO INSERT A RANDOM PASSWORD HERE` with a random password, e.g. the output of `head -c 16 /dev/urandom | base64`.

-`rpcuser` and `rpcpassword` must be set, as lightwalletd doesn't work with RPC cookies (see the [rpcpassword](https://zcash.readthedocs.io/en/latest/rtd_pages/zcash_conf_guide.html) documentation) for authentication.
+`rpcuser` and `rpcpassword` must be set, as lightwalletd doesn't work with RPC cookies (see the [rpcpassword](https://pirate.readthedocs.io/en/latest/rtd_pages/pirate_conf_guide.html) documentation) for authentication.

-`rpcuser` and `rpcpassword` in `.env` are only used by zcashd_exporter, but they also must be the same values as in `$ZCASHD_DATADIR/zcash.conf`
+`rpcuser` and `rpcpassword` in `.env` are only used by pirated_exporter, but they also must be the same values as in `$ZCASHD_DATADIR/pirate.conf`

-### `lightwalletd/docker/zcash.conf`—read by lightwalletd
+### `lightwalletd/docker/pirate.conf`—read by lightwalletd
-The other `zcashd.conf`—the one read by lightwalletd—needs to have `rpcbind` (the address of the zcashd it will connect to) set to `zcashd`, and then docker-compose networking will make it resolve to the right IP address.
-Also, it needs to have the same `rpcuser` and `rpcpassword` values that are listed in `$ZCASHD_DATADIR/zcash.conf` to be able to authenticate.
+The other `pirated.conf`—the one read by lightwalletd—needs to have `rpcbind` (the address of the pirated it will connect to) set to `pirated`, and then docker-compose networking will make it resolve to the right IP address.
+Also, it needs to have the same `rpcuser` and `rpcpassword` values that are listed in `$ZCASHD_DATADIR/pirate.conf` to be able to authenticate.

 ## Build initial local docker image